YumengNUS/NPC-Dialogue-System/README.md

 - Each NPC has isolated memory and persona

-- Users select NPC at runtime
+- Users can select NPC

-- New characters can be added via JSON config without changing code
+- New characters can be added via *persona_config.json* without changing code

 ---